University of Kashan: Faculty of Engineering

 The Faculty of Engineering of University of Kashan was founded in 1994 at Faculty of Engineering of Yasrebi building.
 In 2009, with further development of the faculty, its location was transferred to University of Kashan campus complex.

 Currently, the Faculty of Engineering has five departments: chemical engineering, mining engineering, civil engineering, materials and metallurgy engineering, and industrial engineering.
 At the moment, Department of Chemical Engineering and Mining Engineering admit students in 3 levels of undergraduate, graduate, and post-graduate studies; Department of Civil Engineering and Material and Metallurgy admit students in undergraduate and graduate levels.
 Also, the Department of Industrial Engineering admit students at undergraduate level only.

 Faculty of Literature and Foreign Languages

 The history of this faculty dates back to 1988 when the first group of Persian Teaching students of Persian Language and Literature were admitted in University of Kashan.
 Gradually, with the formation of the Faculty of Humanities, with its variety of disciplines, Faculty of Literature and Foreign Languages was considered one of them.
-In 2011, Faculty of Literature and Foreign Languages with vice-presidents of education and research and six departments (Persian Language and Literature, Arabic Language and Literature, Quran and Hadith Studies, English Language and Literature, Religions and Philosophy, and Islamic Theology) become independent from Faculty of Humanities.
+In 2011, Faculty of Literature and Foreign Languages with six departments (Persian Language and Literature, Arabic Language and Literature, Quran and Hadith Studies, English Language and Literature, Religions and Philosophy, and Islamic Theology) become independent from Faculty of Humanities.